 Homes located close to major employers and in city centers are in high demand.

-“Younger people are less likely to drive — or even to have driver’s licenses — than past generations for whom driving was a birthright and the open road a symbol of freedom,” adds this New York Times article.
+A New York Times article adds: “Younger people are less likely to drive — or even to have driver’s licenses — than past generations for whom driving was a birthright and the open road a symbol of freedom.”

 17. City services are good

-The trash is picked up.
-Streets are paved and well-maintained.
+Is the trash picked up?
+Are streets paved and well-maintained?
 Beware of broken streetlights, cracked sidewalks, and lots of vacant homes with cracked windows and an overgrowth of weeds.

 18. You see plenty of churches

 You don’t have to be religious to appreciate that churches, mosques and synagogues are signs of community strength, and evidence that residents are connected and invested.